Hi, I'm Isabel

 I tried to maintain being my old self.
 But something had shifted.
 I needed to reconnect with what was truly important to me now and figure out who this new version of me was.

-I felt exhausted
+I felt overwhelmed

 I felt unfulfilled

 Feeling torn between work and family, I realized that I craved to work at more flexible hours so that I could spend more time with my family.
 My priorities had shifted.
-I wasn’t sure what I wanted to do yet, but I was longing for a career that supported both - my professional aspirations and my new lifestyle as a mom.
+I wasn’t sure what I wanted to do yet, but I was longing for a career that supported both my professional aspirations and my new lifestyle as a mom.

 What did I struggle with?